 Vintage Paddle Steamers on Germany’s River Elbe – Today!

-Holidays in Germany were very popular in Dawlish’s lifetime and paddle steamers such as he might have travelled on still ply the beautiful River Elbe.
+Holidays in Germany were very popular in Nicholas Dawlish’s lifetime and paddle steamers such as he might have travelled on still ply the beautiful River Elbe.
 Click below to see photographs of these ships and of a very surprising encounter on one by a Victorian officer only slightly Dawlish’s senior…